anderd84/smartmirror/To-Do.md

 Task List:
-    1. Teach David how to pronounce GUI
-    2. Start programing
+    1. Create a List of materials needed
+    2. Create a list of integrations that we want the mirror to have
+    3. Figure out how we want to implement the integrations